flairNLP/flair/resources/docs/TUTORIAL_6_CORPUS.md

                                       train_file='train.txt')
 ```

-Note that our corpus initializers have methods to automatically look for train, dev and test splits in a folder.
+Note again that our corpus initializers have methods to automatically look for train, dev and test splits in a folder.
 So in
 most cases you don't need to specify the file names yourself.
 Often, this is enough:

 ```python